kmChen0/kmChen0.github.io/_pages/about.md

 Interests: Continuous Optimization, Multiobjective Optimization, Manifold Optimization.

-Please feel free to contact me if you are interested in these fields.
+I am actively seeking postdoctoral or assistant professor positions to further my research career.
+I am passionate about continuing my work in optimization and mathematical engineering and am eager to contribute to and collaborate with a dynamic research team.
+Please feel free to contact me for potential opportunities.